If you have a WordPress performance problem that you cannot solve, this service is what you are looking for.

 How long does the performance analysis take?

-Typically, if Dave is available, we can complete a performance analysis within one or two weeks elapsed time, but depending on the bottlenecks it may take up to two months to complete.
+Typically, if Dave is available, we can complete a performance analysis within two weeks elapsed time, but depending on the bottlenecks it may take up to two months to complete.
 When analysing performance, there are many aspects that consume days such as cloning servers, load testing, query logging etc. When fixing performance issues there are even more aspects that consume days or weeks such as finding replacement plugins, fixing code, or waiting for plugin developers to fix code.

-But the true answer is that Dave will keep working until you are happy that all performance bottlenecks have been identified.
+The true answer is that Dave will keep working until you are happy that all performance bottlenecks have been identified and solutions discovered.

-Dave wants performance improved across the entire WordPress ecosystem, so all performance analysis jobs will eventually be written up into a case study which will be published on our website.
+Dave wants performance improved across the entire WordPress ecosystem, so parts of performance analysis jobs will be written up into a case study which will be published on our website.
 We will (if you wish) redact your URLs and other items to maintain your privacy, but themes, plugins, custom code will be mentioned and Dave will show readers in the article how the performance issues were identified and solved.
 The case study is separate from the bespoke report which will be tailored just for you.
 You will receive a copy any case studies that result from your performance analysis job prior to publication for your approval and you can choose whatever additional things in the case study you would like redacted.

 No downtime involved